 Q: What topologies does Gen-Z support?

-A: Gen-Z supports point-to-point, daisy-chain, and switch-based topologies.
+A: Gen-Z supports point-to-point, daisy-chain, mesh, and switch-based topologies.

 Q: Does Gen-Z sacrifice switch fabric flexibility for performance?

 A: Gen-Z delivers maximum performance without sacrificing flexibility.
 This enables solutions scalability and flexibility in choice of:

 - Switch design and implementation.
 Gen-Z supports a wide range of switch radix, buffer capacities, virtual channels, etc. from small to rack-scale solutions.

 - Latency will depend upon switch radix.
 Small radix switches should deliver 10-30 ns latency and large radix switches should deliver 40-60 ns latency